 Cloudy with a Chance of Art

 Eyes to the sky!
-HOTA’s Children’s Gallery is a place for dreaming and creativity.
-The sky is the limit to your imagination, so we encourage families to look up and see some amazing artworks by Australian artists - historical and contemporary - that also look to the skies for inspiration.
+HOTA’s Children’s Gallery is a place for daydreaming and creativity.
+The sky is the limit to your imagination, so we encourage families to look up and see some amazing artworks by Australian artists - historical and contemporary - that also look to the sky for inspiration.
 A curated display of cloud artworks will set the scene for play and creativity ‘beneath the clouds’ in the Children’s Gallery.

 Dates